xelatihy/yocto-gl/docs/yocto_gl.md

 bool is_hdr_filename(const string& filename);
 ~~~

-Check if an image is HDR based on filename
+Check if an image is HDR based on filename.

 #### Function load_image4b()